-In California, Hispanics (10.5%), African Americans (8.8%), American Indian/Alaska Natives (7.5%), and Asian/Pacific Islanders (6.2%) have higher prevalence of T2DM than non-Hispanic whites (4.9%), and Hispanics and African Americans have two times higher prevalence: 1 in 20 non-Hispanic whites have T2DM, compared with 1 in 10 Hispanics and 1 in 11 African Americans (Conroy et al., 2014).
-This is consistent with racial/ethnic differences found nationally: prevalence of diagnosed diabetes was highest among American Indians/Alaska Natives (14.7%), people of Hispanic origin (12.5%), and non-Hispanic blacks (11.7%), followed by non-Hispanic Asians (9.2%) and non-Hispanic whites (7.5%) (CDC, 2020).
-However, whites are more likely to develop T1DM than African Americans and Hispanic/Latino Americans (CDC, 2019b).
+In California, Hispanics (10.5%), Blacks (8.8%), American Indian/Alaska Natives (7.5%), and Asian/Pacific Islanders (6.2%) have higher prevalence of T2DM than non-Hispanic Whites (4.9%), and Hispanics and Blacks have two times higher prevalence: 1 in 20 non-Hispanic Whites have T2DM, compared with 1 in 10 Hispanics and 1 in 11 Blacks (Conroy et al., 2014).
+This is consistent with racial/ethnic differences found nationally: prevalence of diagnosed diabetes was highest among American Indians/Alaska Natives (14.7%), people of Hispanic origin (12.5%), and non-Hispanic blacks (11.7%), followed by non-Hispanic Asians (9.2%) and non-Hispanic Whites (7.5%) (CDC, 2020).
+However, Whites are more likely to develop T1DM than Blacks and Hispanic/Latino Americans (CDC, 2019b).

 These differences may be attributed to biological factors, health system factors, and social factors (Spanakis et al., 2013).
-Multiple studies have shown that compared to non-Hispanic whites, non-Hispanic
+Multiple studies have shown that compared to non-Hispanic Whites, non-Hispanic

-35 Several competing definitions of "health disparities" exist.
+43 Several competing definitions of "health disparities" exist.
 CHBRP relies on the following definition: Health disparity is defined as the differences, whether unjust or not, in health status or outcomes within a population (Wyatt et al., 2016).

-36 CHBRP defines social determinants of health as conditions in which people are born, grow, live, work, learn, and age.
+44 CHBRP defines social determinants of health as conditions in which people are born, grow, live, work, learn, and age.
 These social determinants of health (economic factors, social factors, education, physical environment) are shaped by the distribution of money, power, and resources and impacted by policy (adapted from: CDC, 2014; Healthy People 2020, 2019).
-See CHBRP's SDoH white paper for further information: http://chbrp.com/analysis_methodology/public_health_impact_analysis.php.
+See CHBRP's SDOH white paper for further information: http://chbrp.com/analysis_methodology/public_health_impact_analysis.php.

 blacks and Mexican Americans have increased insulin resistance and differences in insulin secretion (Golden et al., 2012; Spanakis et al., 2013).
 Evidence is mixed regarding significant racial or ethnic differences in adherence to diabetes medication, including insulin (Brod et al., 2012; Golden, 2012).
-However, Kang et al. report significant racial/ethnic disparities for cost-related medication nonadherence for non-Hispanic blacks compared to non-Hispanic whites (Kang et al., 2018).
+However, Kang et al. (2018) report significant racial/ethnic disparities for cost-related medication nonadherence for non-Hispanic blacks compared to non-Hispanic Whites.
 Obesity is correlated with diabetes risk in racial or ethnic minority populations (Golden et al., 2012).
 This is due in part to racial disparities observed in obesity, particularly among non-Hispanic blacks and Hispanics (Golden et al., 2012).
 Additional research is needed to establish the underlying risk factors that contribute to disparities in obesity rates, but it is hypothesized that cultural norms, obesity definition cut-points, and immigration status may be factors (Golden et al., 2012).